uoftgasa/uoftgasa.github.io/markdown/index.md

 **[Kijiji](https://www.kijiji.ca/b-apartments-condos/city-of-toronto/c37l1700273)**

 If you hate map-based search views, you may want to visit Kijiji, Canada's answer to Craigslist.
-This general buy/sell site also includes apartment listings, although the information available about each listing may be more
+This general buy/sell site also includes apartment listings, although the information available about each listing may be more variable than on housing specific websites.
+Filters here are pretty basic, with no options to filter for unit amenities like

 **[PadMapper](https://www.padmapper.com/apartments/toronto-on)**